zanderace/hangman/README.md

 The code for this project is written in python and makes use of the random module that is imported at the start.
 Initially a list of 5 fruits is stored in a variable (word_list).
 One of the words is picked at random, using the choice function (from random module), this will be the word the user has to guess.

+## Class defintion

+The Hangman class is defined with the following attributes: word - secret word picked at random from the input word list word_guessed - A list of letters of same length as word, initialized as underscores.
+This is then updated with correct guesses. num_letters - number of unique letters in the word num_lives - number of player lives.
+Default is 5 word_list - list of words that the game picks from list_of_guesses - list of guessed letters

 Two functions are defined:

 ### :zap: 1) check_guess(guess) :zap: